remy-baastin/vending-machine_remy/README.md

-# GitHub Codespaces ♥️ Flask
+#### GitHub Codespaces | Flask

+# vending machine

-this is a vending machine mechanism explanations using finite automata
+this is a vending machine mechanism explanation using finite automata

 we have used
-html
+- html
-flask
+- flask